chrisroos/gds-presentations/gds-smart-answers-developers.md

 ^
 * We investigated the four ways of building Smart Answers
-* We investigated building a new all-encompassing Smart Answer format
+* We considered building a new all-encompassing Smart Answer format

 ---